sminnee/stitchdata-php/README.md

 ## Installation

 This is a [Composer](https://getcomposer.org/) library, and can be installed with `composer require`.
-As it doesn't currently have a stable tag, you will have to install the dev-master version.
+The current release is `^0.1`

 ```
-composer require sminnee/stitchdata-php:dev-master
+composer require sminnee/stitchdata-php:^0.1
 ```

 ## Usage